QRCore-RedM-Re/qr-scoreboard/README.md

-# qb-scoreboard
+# qr-scoreboard
-Scoreboard for QB-Core
+Scoreboard for Qr-Core